marindeveloper/ToDo-App/README.md

 ## **Where to use or Installation**
-1. Visit the domain: https://m-todo-alpha.vercel.app/ (not mobile friendly yet though)
+1. Visit the domain: https://m-todo-alpha.vercel.app/ (I reccomend using on PC, it's not very mobile friendly)

 or if you want to run it locally: